tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/user-interface-r-shiny.md

 <img src = "../images/ui-fundamentals-5.png" width="500">
 </p>

-Key Points:
+**Key Points**:
-- The `navlistPanel` creates a sidebar for navigation.
+- The `navlistPanel()` creates a sidebar for navigation.
-- Like `navbarPage`, each tabPanel within the `navlistPanel` can be customized with specific content.
+- Like `navbarPage()`, each tabPanel within the `navlistPanel()` can be customized with specific content.
-- The `navlistPanel`() is similar to `tabsetPanel`() but arranges tab titles vertically instead of horizontally in a sidebar, allowing for headings and better organization for apps with numerous components.
+- The `navlistPanel()`is similar to `tabsetPanel()` but arranges tab titles vertically instead of horizontally in a sidebar, allowing for headings and better organization for apps with numerous components.

-### Customization
+## Customization
-When it comes to styling your R Shiny web app or dashboard, there are several approaches you can take, each approach aimed at different needs and expertise levels.
+When it comes to styling your R `Shiny` web app or dashboard, there are several approaches you can take, each approach aimed at different needs and expertise levels.

-#### "I'm Just Happy It Works" (Accept the Defaults)
+### "I'm Just Happy It Works" (Accept the Defaults)
-For those who prioritize functionality over aesthetics, the simplest approach is to accept the default styles provided by Shiny.
+For those who prioritize functionality over aesthetics, the simplest approach is to accept the default styles provided by `Shiny`.
 This is particularly suitable for applications focused on data analysis or exploratory plotting, where the main goal is to use Shiny's interactivity to understand datasets.

-#### "I Want a Different 'Pre-Packaged' Look" (shinythemes)
+### "I Want a Different 'Pre-Packaged' Look" (shinythemes)
-For those looking to enhance their R Shiny app's visual appeal with minimal effort, `shinythemes` is an excellent choice.
+For those looking to enhance their R `Shiny` app's visual appeal with minimal effort, `shinythemes` is an suitable option .
 This package provides a variety of pre-designed themes, enabling you to quickly change the overall look of your app without delving into custom styling.
 You can easily implement a theme from `shinythemes` in a single-file app.
 In the UI specify the theme argument, using the `shinythemes()` function.

 {{% codeblock %}}